 Organizations regularly outsource for specialized skills outside of their core capabilities, such as accounting or legal counsel.
 Commercial real estate is a similarly exacting business function, and it is typically the second or third largest expense on operational balance sheets.
 With so much at stake, it pays—literally—to outsource to a specialist.

-A building’s leasing agent is trained to represent and negotiate the most favorable lease terms for the landlord.
-Below are some of the many reasons tenants utilize Rick Guild in their lease negotiations, a broker who is experienced in representing the tenants’ interests.
+A building's leasing agent is trained to represent and negotiate the most favorable lease terms for the landlord.
+Below are some of the many reasons so many national and local tenants utilize Rick Guild in their lease negotiations, a broker who is experienced in representing the tenants' interests.

 Rick Guild has decades of experience solving real estate problems for tenants.
 He uses an analytical and innovative approach to maximize value for his clients.
 A majority of his business comes from repeat business and referrals demonstrating a proven formula that is highly regarded in the Tulsa real estate and business community.

 Rick Guild has a track record of representing the most reputable companies in Tulsa.
-In the Tulsa market he has completed approximately one thousand transactions totaling over 775 million dollars.
-One significant reason tenants choose Rick Guild to represent them is his success in the Tulsa marketplace.
+In the Tulsa market he has personally completed more than two thousand transactions totaling over One Billion ($1,000,000,000) dollars.
+One significant reason tenants choose Guild to represent them is his success in Tulsa marketplace.
 Tenants want to utilize his extensive experience and relationships to achieve the best overall lease value.
 Guild has excellent long-standing relationships with every Tulsa landlord.
 He knows their hot buttons more than any other broker giving him an advantage when negotiating the most favorable lease terms.

 Another major reason tenants use Guild is to have a buffer and an advocate in the transaction.
 In most cases tenants have valuable relationships involved on either side of the transaction.
 Utilizing Guild as a buffer will keep parties from getting upset and help preserve those valuable relationships.

-For over 36 years, Rick Guild has focused extensively on leasing office properties in Tulsa.
-He has completed more leases in downtown Tulsa than any other broker.
-Guild has successfully negotiated leases with every major landlord in Tulsa over his 36-year tenure.
-Landlords want to work with him because they know Rick has a significant amount of highly-desired tenants that he continually represents.
-Rick’s long-standing relationships with the landlords have been built on his repeated performance and his ability to recognize value creators for both parties.
+For over 42 years, Guild has focused extensively on leasing office properties in Tulsa.
+He has completed more leases in Tulsa than any other broker.
+Guild has successfully negotiated leases with every major landlord in Tulsa over his 42-year tenure.
+Landlords want to work with him because they know Rick has a significant number of highly-desired tenants that he continually represents.
+Rick's long-standing relationships with the landlords have been built on his repeated performance and his ability to recognize value creators for both parties.
 These relationships uniquely qualify Guild to maximize value for his clients.

-Rick gets the landlords to tighten their belts because he is in the marketplace every day and knows exactly which landlords are offering the best economic deals.
+Guild gets the landlords to tighten their belts because he is in the marketplace every day and know exactly which landlords are offering the best economic deals.